Southampton-RSG-Training/git-novice/_episodes/07-branches.md

 ~~~
 {: .output}

-Then we'll add the file, and commit it to the `dev` branch.
-Make sure you're on the `dev` branch with `git switch dev` if you haven't already, and then:
+Now we've made the file, we want to **commit it** to our `dev` branch.
+Make sure you're on the `dev` branch with `git switch dev` if you haven't already, and then add it like we added our changes before:

 ~~~
 git add rainfall_conversion.py